 I hope this is helpful in planning your visit and you get to enjoy some of the special activities this month.
 Remember that you can still catch Barcelona’s April Fair that continues through to the first days in May.
-If you are in the mood for a fun and informative walk in the balmy weather of May, you can join our Barcelona Free Tours every day at 11am and 4.30pm.
-Have fantastic Spring visit to Barcelona!
+If you are in the mood for a fun and informative walk in the balmy weather of May, you can join our Barcelona Free Tours every day at 11 am and 4.30 pm.
+Also, don’t forget to check our comprehensive article on what to do in Barcelona all year round.
+Have a fantastic Spring visit to Barcelona!

 Main photograph by Tina Teng